 Degree-seeking students: Students enrolled in courses for credit who are recognized by the institution as seeking a degree or recognized postsecondary credential.
-At the undergrac Differs by program (calendar system): A calendar system classification that is used by institutions that have occupational/vocational programs of varying length.
+At the undergrac Developmental services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary curriculum and educational settin Differs by program (calendar system): A calendar system classification that is used by institutions that have occupational/vocational programs of varying length.
 These schools m Diploma: See Postsecondary award, certificate, or diploma.